 Instagram Stories: Did you know that when you comment on someone’s Instagram Story that it appears to them as a direct message?
 What’s more intimate than a direct message, guys?
 Practically NOTHING.
 I feel like there’s nothing more that I can say here except for “Oh my gosh, just DO IT.”
 View and comment on Instagram Stories that resonate with your brand.
 I promise you that you will not regret it if you are adding value and being kind.

 Do not underestimate the power of the an engagement plan, folks.
 Being social on social media channels is the entire point of our efforts in the first place.
 These platforms are intimate.
 They’re where your fans hang out.
 Don’t miss out on some easy opportunities to connect with them and learn more about them because you don’t want to devote time and money to it.
 That’s doing your brand a disservice.

-Thanks again so much for reading the Backspace Blog!
+Thanks again so much for reading the Depict Media Blog!
 If you have any additional thoughts or comments, please leave them in the section below or feel free to send me a message.